shauryabit2k18/OnTime/README.md

 ->  a ipython file that will track the eye and face using dlib and open cv and returs the origin / referene position of the eye[shaurya]

 ## Currently Making
-->  returing the ud-detected eye / face , and also track the pupil and return the coordinates[shaurya].
+->  returing the ud-detected eye / face , and also track the pupil and return the coordinates[shaurya] , blinking rate of blinking etc.

 ## Plans to do
 -> to complete the ML part using open cv and then to redo evereything again using deeplearning and find which is better.